Refined Convergence and Topology Learning for Decentralized SGD with Heterogeneous Data: Learning the Topology

 where $\Pi\in[0,1]^{n\times K}$ contains the class proportions $\{\pi_{ik}\}$ and $\lambda>0$ is a hyperparameter.
-To exactly match \eqref{eq:prop2}, $\lambda$ should be equal to $\frac{\sigma_{\max}^2}{KB}$ (thus involving quantities that are typically unknown in practice).
-Instead, we use $\lambda$ to control the bias-variance trade-off: the bigger $\lambda$ is, the less important the bias correction term and the more important the variance term.
-As discussed in Section~\ref{sec:our_quantity}, the variance term is an upper bound of $1-p$ with $p$ the mixing parameter of $W$ from Assumption~\ref{ass:rho}.
-Therefore, the hyperparameter $\lambda$ allows to tune a trade-off between the minimization of the bias due to label skew and the maximization of the mixing parameter of $W$. \paragraph{Algorithm.} As discussed before, we want to avoid the trivial (impractical) solution $W=\frac{\1\1^\transpose}{n}$ and instead find sparse approximations of Problem~\eqref{eq:obj_FW} so as to control the per-iteration communication complexity.
-We propose to do this using a Frank-Wolfe algorithm, which is known to be particularly well-suited to learn a sparse parameter over convex hulls of finite set of atoms \cite{jaggi2013revisiting}.
-In our case, $\calS$ corresponds to the convex hull of the set $\mathcal{A}$ of all permutation matrices \cite{lovasz2009matching,tewari2011greedy,valls2020birkhoff}.
+To exactly match \eqref{eq:prop2}, $\lambda$ should be equal to $\frac{\sigma_{\max}^2}{KB}$, but $\sigma_ {\max}^2$ and $B$ are unknown in practice.
+Instead, we use $\lambda$ to control the bias-variance trade-off.
+As discussed in Section~\ref{sec:our_quantity}, the variance term is an upper bound of $1-p$ with $p$ the mixing parameter of $W$.
+Therefore, $\lambda$ allows to tune a trade-off between the minimization of the bias due to label skew and the maximization of the mixing parameter of $W$.

+\textbf{Algorithm.} We propose to find sparse approximations of \eqref{eq:obj_FW} using a Frank-Wolfe (FW) algorithm, which is well-suited to learn a sparse parameter over convex hulls of finite set of atoms \citep{jaggi2013revisiting}.
+In our case, $\calS$ corresponds to the convex hull of the set $\mathcal{A}$ of all permutation matrices \citep{lovasz2009matching,tewari2011greedy,valls2020birkhoff}.

 The algorithm is summarized in Algorithm~\ref{alg:FW-W}.
 Starting from the identity matrix $\widehat{W}^{(0)}=I_n\in \calS$, each iteration $l\geq 0$ consists of moving towards a feasible point $P^{(l+1)}$ that minimizes a linearization of $g$ at the current iterate $\widehat{W}^{(l)}$.
-As finding $P^{(l+1)}$ is a linear problem, solving it over $\calS$ is equivalent to solving it over $\mathcal{A}$.
-Although $\mathcal{A}$ contains $n!$ elements, the linear program corresponds to the well-known \emph{assignment problem} \cite{burkard2012assignment, crouse2016implementing} and can be solved efficiently with the Hungarian algorithm in time $\calO(n^3)$~\cite{lovasz2009matching}.
-Note that the gradient needed to solve the assignment problem is given by
+As finding $P^{(l+1)}$ is a linear problem, solving it over $\calS$ is equivalent to solving it over $ \mathcal{A}$.
+Although $\mathcal{A}$ contains $n!$ elements, the linear program corresponds to the well-known \emph{assignment problem} \citep{burkard2012assignment, crouse2016implementing} and can be solved tractably with the Hungarian algorithm, which has a worst-case complexity of $\calO(n^3)$~\citep{lovasz2009matching}.\footnote{The algorithm is quite fast in practice: for instance, the scipy implementation runs in 0.3s on a regular laptop for $n=1000$.} Note that the gradient $\nabla g(W)$ needed to solve the assignment problem is given by \looseness = -1